bioinfo-pf-curie/scEpigenome/README.md

 4. Assignation of cell barcodes to aligned read
 5. Removal of duplicates (PCR & extra duplicates)
 7. Removal of black regions (repeated regions, low mappability regions)
-8. Counting (Generation of count matrix) in bins or by TSS (transcription start sites) as an approximation of genes
+8. Counting (Generation of count matrix) by TSS (transcription start sites) as an approximation of genes
+9. Optional : Counting (Generation of count matrix) in bins
+10. Generation of fragment file
-9. Generation of coverage file (bigwig) (CPM normalization)
+11. Generation of coverage file (bigwig) (CPM normalization)
-10. Peak Calling (pseudo-bulk)
+12. Optional: Peak Calling (pseudo-bulk)
-11. Reporting
+13. Reporting

 ### Quick help